trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

 ### Reboot Dependencies

 In some cases, you may want to ensure that certain hosts reboot before others.
 For example, if you have a database server that needs to be back online before application servers reboot.
-This is handled through the `wait_for_inventory_hostname` variable.
+This is handled through the `wait_for_inventories_hostname` variable.

 ### Ignoring Reboots